iFixit/iFixitAndroid/README.md

 any feature you would contribute, fork our code and hack away!

 Got an awesome feature idea that we don't have an API to support yet?
-Post the request on [iFixit Meta](http://meta.ifixit.com) and we'll add it to our to-do list.
+Post the request on [iFixit Meta][meta] and we'll add it to our to-do list.

+Before your code can be accepted into the project you must also sign the [Individual Contributor License Agreement (CLA)][cla].

 ## Licensing